Homemade Ponzu Sauce: Japanese Yuzu Recipe for Fish and Seafood

 Homemade ponzu has the advantage that you can adjust it exactly to your preference.
 These are the adjustment levers:

-• More salty: increase the proportion of soy.
-Be careful: if you overdo it, the ponzu becomes too salty to use as a direct dressing.
+- More salty: increase the proportion of soy sauce.
+Be careful: if you add too much, the ponzu becomes too salty to use as a direct dressing.

-• More umami: steep longer with kombu, or add a few drops of oyster sauce as a boost.
+- More umami: infuse longer with the kombu, or add a few drops of oyster sauce as a boost.

 How to use ponzu sauce with smoked salmon